Where do Fun Palaces happen?

 How can I get people to come to our Fun Palace?

-There’s loads of help about promoting your Fun Palace in the Toolkit.
+There’s loads of help around promoting your Fun Palace in the Toolkit.
+Check out the template letters to your MP and local councillors, template listings and press releases.

 Where does the idea come from?